cedricss/server-monitor/DropboxDatabase.md

 I didn't detail here the user authentication process with Dropbox, it's just two functions you can read in the [source code](https://github.com/cedricss/server-monitor/blob/master/main.opa#L158) of the server-monitor demo.

-Specify your [Dropbox App keys](https://www.dropbox.com/developers/apps) in the command line:
+By the way, here is how to specify your [Dropbox App keys](https://www.dropbox.com/developers/apps) in the command line:

     ./app.js --db-remote:monitor appkey:appsecret